 Posted on February 26th, 2014

-This can easily come about by paying attention to the energy cost of our food and the goods we consume.
-Start by looking at he distance they have travelled and making some calculations on the energy used in processing them in some factory.
+Reducing energy consumption can come about by paying attention to the energy cost of our food and the goods we consume.
+Start by looking at the distance they have travelled and by making some calculations on the energy used in processing them in some factory.

-Getting back to basics involves putting a little more time into preparation, using basic good wholesome ingredients and where possible locally produced organic food.
-The debate is much wider than ever before with a good deal of awareness over these matters.
-But just how organic is your organic food?
+Getting back to basics involves putting a little more time into preparation, using wholesome ingredients and where possible locally produced organic food.
+The debate is much broader than ever before with a good deal of awareness over these matters.
+But how natural is your organic food?

-What guarentees can your organic producer give of not just not using pesticides and herbicides, but also ensuring that his crops are not contamined by neighbouring soils and cultivations?
-Get our there and ask a few questions, give some thought to the pollution of soils and water courses, seas and air and be concerned over the interaction between bio and non bio sites.
+What guarantees can your organic producer give of not just not using pesticides and herbicides, but also ensuring that neighbouring soils and cultivations do not contaminate his crops?
+Get out there and ask a few questions, give some thought to the pollution of land and watercourses, seas and air and be concerned about the interaction between bio and non-bio sites.